 Yes!
 To facilitate group conversation, name tags are very helpful.

 Can we take photographs or shoot video/film on our tour?

-Visitors to the Museum’s permanent collection galleries are welcome to take photographs or video for personal, noncommercial use.
-Photography is not permitted in special exhibitions and may be restricted for loaned works of art, as indicated by a “No Camera” symbol on the gallery wall.
+Visitors to the Museum are welcome to take photographs or video for personal, noncommercial use.
+Photography may be restricted as indicated by a “No Camera” symbol on the gallery wall.
 Tripods, monopods, and flash lighting are prohibited at all times.

 The Museum reserves the right, at its sole discretion, to withhold and/or withdraw permission to photograph on its premises or to reproduce photographs of objects in its collection.